Mortgage Interest Deduction 2019: Here’s What Qualifies

 What Qualifies As Mortgage Interest?

-The type of mortgage in question (i.e., a first mortgage, second mortgage, or a Home Equity Loan) and what type of property it covers, such as your primary residence versus a rental or investment property, can affect how your mortgage interest deduction works, so you’ll want to know how it relates to your specific case this year.
+The type of mortgage in question (e.g. a first or second mortgage) and the type of property it covers, such as your primary residence versus an investment property, can affect how your mortgage interest deduction works, so you’ll want to know how it relates to your specific case this year.
 For a complete list of rules and regulations, make sure to check out IRS Publication 936.
 Here is a brief overview of a few common scenarios below.

 Mortgage Interest For Your Home